 RESULTS

-There was considerable variation in climate in the study area during the period 1961-2017 (Fig. 1, Figs. S1-S4).
-Minimum, mean and maximum daily temperature increased significantly during the period 1961-2017, but trends were not significant over the 22 study years (Table S1, Figs. S1-S3).
+Climate in the study area varied considerably during the period 1961-2017 (Fig. 1, Figs. S1-S4).
+Minimum, mean and maximum daily temperature increased significantly from 1961 to 2017, but trends were not significant over the 22 study years (Table S1, Figs. S1-S3).

-Mean FFD during the study years ranged from 48.0 to 71.6 days (mean = 58.1) after the vernal equinox.
-Differences among years explained 59% of the variation in FFD among plant individuals.
-There was a significant linear trend of an earlier mean first flowering date over the study period (linear regression coefficient = -0.267, t = -2.42, p = 0.025, adjusted R2 = 0.19, Fig. 1B).
-Differences in climate among years explained a large part of the variation in FFD among years, flowering occurring significantly earlier in years with higher mean temperatures in April and May and higher precipitation in March and April (Table 1A, Fig. 2).
-Climatic predictors explained most of the variation among years in the start (72%), mean (76%), end (84%) and duration (57%) of the flowering season (Table 1B and C).
-Both the start, the mean and the end of the flowering season were earlier in years with higher mean temperatures in April and May (Table 1B, Fig. 3A-B).
-The duration was related to the start of the flowering season, with earlier-starting seasons lasting longer (Pearson correlation coefficient; r = -0.56), but unrelated to the end (r = -0.02).
-The duration of the flowering season was longer in years with higher mean temperatures in April (Table 1C, Fig. 4).
+Yearly mean FFD ranged from 48.0 to 71.6 days (mean = 58.1) after the vernal equinox.
+Differences among years explained 59% of the total variation in FFD.
+There was a significant trend of an earlier mean first flowering date over the study period (linear regression coefficient = ̶ 0.267, t = ̶ 2.42, p = 0.025, adjusted R2 = 0.19, Fig. 1B).
+Differences in climate explained a large part of the variation in FFD of individuals, flowering occurring significantly earlier in years with higher mean temperatures in April and May, and in years with higher precipitation in March and April (Table 1A, Fig. 2).
+Climatic predictors explained most of the among-year variation in the start (72%), mean (76%), end (84%), and duration (57%) of the flowering season (Table 1B and C).
+The start, mean and end of the flowering season were earlier in years with higher mean temperatures in April and May (Table 1B, Fig. 3A-B).
+The duration of the flowering season was unrelated to the end (r = -0.02) but longer in years with an early start of flowering (Pearson correlation coefficient; r = ̶ 0.56), and in years with higher mean April temperatures (Table 1C, Fig. 4).
 There were no effects of precipitation on the position and duration of the flowering season.
-All these effects of climate variables were independent of long-term trends (Table S2).
+All effects of climate variables were independent of potential long-term trends (Table S2).

-Mean fitness of individuals ranged from 0.2 to 18.6 (mean = 5.0) intact seeds per flowering individual across years, and there was no significant trend over the study period (Fig. 1C).
-Differences among years explained 17% of the variation in fitness of individual plants.
-Fitness increased with precipitation in March, and decreased with maximum temperatures in April, minimum temperatures in May and precipitation in April (Table 2, Fig. 5).
+Mean fitness of individual plants across years ranged from 0.2 to 18.6 (mean = 5.0) intact seeds per flowering individual, and there was no significant trend over the study period (Fig. 1C).
+Differences among years explained 17% of the total variation in fitness among individuals.
+Fitness increased with March precipitation, and decreased with maximum April temperatures, minimum May temperatures and April precipitation (Table 2, Fig. 5).

-Selection differentials for FFD were negative, i.e. favored early flowering, in all years (mean = - 0.44, range = -1.03 - 0.28).
-Linear selection for early flowering was significant in 18 of 22 years, while non-linear selection was significant in only 2 years (Table 3 and S3).
-Selection gradients for FFD differed in strength but favored earlier flowering in 21 of 22 years (mean = - 0.28, range = -0.78 - 0.08), and this pattern was significant in 8 of 22 years (Table S4).
-Non-linear direct selection on flowering time was significant only in one year, and correlational selection on FFD × number of flowers in three years (Table S4).
+Selection differentials for FFD were negative, i.e. favored early flowering, in 20 of 22 years (mean = ̶ 0.44, range = ̶ 1.03 - 0.28).
+Directional selection for early flowering was significant in 18 years, while non-linear selection was significant in only 2 years (Table 3 and S3).
+Selection gradients for FFD differed in strength but favored earlier flowering in 21 of 22 years (mean = ̶ 0.28, range = ̶ 0.78 - 0.08), and this pattern was significant in 8 years (Table S4).
+Non-linear direct selection on flowering time was significant in only one year, and correlational selection on FFD × number of flowers in three years (Table S4).
 There was no significant trend in selection estimates over the study period (Table 3, Fig. 1D).

-Interestingly, differences in total and direct phenotypic selection among years were related to climatic conditions, in terms of significant effects of the interactions between climatic variables and first flowering date on fitness (Table 4 and S5, Fig. 6).
-Specifically, there was increased selection for early flowering, i.e. the slope of the relationship between relative fitness and standardized FFD was more negative, in years with higher minimum temperatures in April (Fig. 6A) and lower precipitation in March (Fig. 6B).
-Climate explained 70 and 68 % of the among-year variation in, respectively, total and direct selection.
+Differences in total and direct selection among years were related to climatic conditions (Table 4 and S5, Fig. 6).
+There was increased selection for early flowering, i.e. the slope of the relationship between relative fitness and standardized FFD was more negative, in years with higher minimum April temperatures (Fig. 6A) and lower March precipitation (Fig. 6B).
+These two climate variables explained 70 and 68 % of the among-year variation in total and direct selection, respectively.

 DISCUSSION